Best Eats

 Clementine

 The Globe and Mail has questioned why Canada’s best brunch place (ahem, Clementine) shouldn’t also be considered one of its best restaurants?
+Well, now it is, as Clementine has landed at #74 on the Canada's 100 Best Restaurants list –– the only brunch spot on there.
 Everything on the worldly menu sings, from crazy good burgers, to the silky and spicy Turkish eggs, the ever-evolving fried chicken toast, and what should be a world-famous fried cauliflower salad.

 No reservations (so be like Metallica, who gladly waited for a table).